mesosphere/dcos-docs-site/pages/services/kubernetes/restructure/cli/index.md

 ---
 layout: layout.pug
-navigationTitle: CLI
+navigationTitle: CLI Reference
-title: CLI
+title: CLI Reference
-menuWeight: 60
+menuWeight: 30
 excerpt: CLI commands for DC/OS Kubernetes
 ---

 <!-- This source repo for this topic is https://github.com/mesosphere/dcos-kubernetes-cluster -->

-# DC/OS Kubernetes CLI
+# Mesosphere Kubernetes Engine (MKE) CLI

-A CLI is provided as a way to interact with the cluster manager and allow complete control over the life-cycle of Kubernetes clusters running on DC/OS.
+A MKE CLI is provided as a way to interact with the cluster manager and allow complete control over the life-cycle of Kubernetes clusters running on DC/OS.

 - [Commands](#commands)
   - [Manager Commands](#manager-commands)